 Uganda History

 Old Kingdoms of UgandaBy this time Bantu-speaking metallurgists were also perfecting iron smelting with iron being mined and smelted in various parts of what was to become Uganda.
 Over the centuries the Bantu evolved a system of government based on clan chiefs who facilitated work coordination, dispute resolution, and religious observances.
 By the mid-19th century, Uganda was home to several distinct languages and cultures.
 However while this structure worked in the Nilotic and Sudanic speaking north, as the Bantu moved southwards the population of Uganda was organized into states or kingdoms.
 Before colonization, present-day Uganda had evolved into a number of distinct kingdoms and societies, each with its own unique customs, governance, and cultural heritage.
 The Bunyoro Kingdom, ruled by a monarch, controlled the northern part of what is now western Uganda, while the Buganda Kingdom, straddling the centre of the modern-day country, was one of the most prominent and influential kingdoms in Uganda not least because of its location.
 The Toro and Karagwe Kingdoms )offshoots of the Bunyoro Kingdom) were also part of the part of the pre-colonial landscape.

-The rich cultural history of Uganda changed when it encountered The Imperial British East Africa Company (IBEAC), a commercial association founded to develop African trade, the same way as The British East India Company had in India in preceeding centuries.
+The rich cultural history of Uganda changed when it encountered The Imperial British East Africa Company (IBEAC), a commercial association founded to develop African trade, the same way as The British East India Company had in India in preceding centuries.
 At this time in the early 1880s, European powers were acquiring territories in Africa not yet claimed by a non-African nations or states (The Berlin Conference) and both the recently unified Germany and Britain eyed the Sultanate of Zanzibar and the interior of Eastern Africa.

+Uganda History